Shalloch on Minnoch

-Shalloch on Minnoch is a hill in the Range of the Awful Hand, a sub-range of the Galloway Hills range, part of the Southern Uplands of Scotland.
+Shalloch on Minnoch (Càrn Seilich) is a hill in the Range of the Awful Hand, a sub-range of the Galloway Hills range, part of the Southern Uplands of Scotland.
 It is frequently climbed from Stinchar bridge to the north, or as part of a full traverse of the range.

+It was likely originally called Bellachgy Hill (from Beinn a' Bhealaich Gaoithe), before taking the name Cairnshalloch (Càrn Seilich) after the Shalloch estate.
+The mountain then took, in English, the name of the farm itself: Shalloch on Minnoch.